ColeDeanShepherd/OSFPS/To-Do.md

 # To-Do

-#### Current
+#### M.V.P.

-- Animate switching weapons.

-- Improve client prediction.
-  - Track timestamp on server, sync. with client, send with game states
+- Reposition weapons relative to player.
+- Fix exceptions when playing with multiple players.
+- Fix bugs with hit detection.
+- Show reload & equip animations on other players.
+- Add placeholder texture to level.
+- Color weapons differently
+- Make Sniper bullet trail visible to shooter without moving.

-- Implement delta game state sending.
+- Handle player disconnects with delta game state sending
-  - handle player disconnects
+  - Get rid of unneeded cached states

 - Fix destroy errors on close.

 - Add a way to close a server without closing the game.